Dr. Digman’s presentations Winter 2020:

 May 25, 2018: Congratulations to Emma Mah (now Emma Fong) for the successful defense of her Thesis!
 Emma starts her new Postdoctoral position at USC in July!

 May 19, 2018: Congratulations to Xiantong Yang who presented “Time Lapse Phasor-FLIM Analysis of Huntington’s disease Inclusions” at the 2018 UCI Undergraduate Research Symposium (UROP)

 May 2018: Congratulations to Ning Ma and Team members of “Emlumination” for being accepted to the I-Corps (NSF funded program) for Entrepreneurship training!

-May 2018: Congratulations to Linghao Kong for being chosen to be a Rabi Scholar at Columbia College.
+May 2018: Congratulations to Linghao Kong for being chosen to be a Rabi Scholar at Columbia University.

-April 10, 2018: Congratulations to Austin Lefebvre for being warded the NSF Graduate Research Fellowship Program Award!
+April 10, 2018: Congratulations to Austin Lefebvre for being awarded the NSF Graduate Research Fellowship Program Award!
 (GRFP)

 April 2018: Welcome Anthony Tsai, rotation graduate student in the Dept. Chemical Engineering and Materials Sciences, to the lab!